Before you Start

 Fill modes are available on Any plan

-Users with Edit access can adjust the Fill mode of an image
+Anyone with can edit access can adjust the Fill mode of an image

 Fill modes define how Figma will apply a Fill to an object.